open-hydra/ATLAS/database/Chemistry/readme.md

 ## CORIA Mechanism

-A RAMEC-based reduced chemical mechanism to encompass a very large range of pressure ( P ∈ [1 , 100] bar) and equivalence ratio ( φ ∈ [0 .
-2 , 14] ).
-Validations are performed for a set of canonical test-cases: auto-ignition delay simulation, one-dimensional laminar premixed ﬂame freely propagating and one-dimensional counterﬂow diffusion ﬂame.
+A RAMEC-based reduced chemical mechanism to encompass a very large range of pressure and equivalence ratio.
+Validations are performed for a set of canonical test-cases: auto-ignition delay simulation, one-dimensional laminar premixed ﬂame freely propagating, and one-dimensional counterﬂow diffusion ﬂame.
 A very good agreement is obtained by comparison with the RAMEC detailed mechanism.

 ### Key Features

 - **Developer**: CORIA - CNRS, Normandie Université
 - **Number of species**: 17
 - **Number of reactions**: 44
+- **Equivalence ratio**: 0.2 to 14
 - **Pressure range**: Valid from atmospheric pressure up to 100 bar
 - **Primary fuels**: methane